Embird Embroidery Software

 Core from carvings of object

-Core from carving contours has fixed size and cannot be scaled.
+The core from carving contours has a fixed size and cannot be scaled.

-Please see detailed tutorial describing advanced techniques of how to use carving cores in curly plant mesh object .
+Please see the detailed tutorial describing advanced techniques on how to use carving cores in a curly plant mesh.

 Flowers Tab

 Some sprouts can be converted to flowers.
-There are two kind of flowers available:
+There are two kinds of flowers available:

 1. flowers generated from font glyphs

-Although the font glyphs are intended mainly for fonts containing floral clipart, they allow to use any other letters or symbols instead of flowers as well.
-Besides common font styles like Bold and Italic , there is also an Rotation control available, which rotates glyph with respect to the parent sprout.
-Flowers have their own Scale control for adjustment of their size.
-Also, there is a Compression control which allows to make bottom part of the flower narrower.
+Although the font glyphs are intended mainly for fonts containing floral clipart, they also allow you to use any other letters or symbols instead of flowers.
+Besides common font styles like Bold and Italic, there is also a Rotation control available, which rotates the glyph with respect to the parent sprout.
+Flowers have their own Scale control for adjusting their size.
+Also, there is a Compression control which allows you to make the bottom part of the flower narrower.

-Maximum mumber of flowers is roughly controlled with Amount parameter.
-However, exact number of flowers cannot be guaranteed as their placements is pseudo-random.
+The maximum number of flowers is roughly controlled with the Amount parameter.
+However, the exact number of flowers cannot be guaranteed as their placement is pseudo-random.

 Multiple flowers can be used in a single object.